Legal Homepage Redesign — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 3. Two internal QA rounds before agency handoff.
 QA passed three developers — Pavel, Timur, and Anton — against desktop and mobile viewports, catching the usual residue of any Figma-to-Elementor translation (Elementor Pro renders some padding behaviour differently from Figma’s auto-layout; link targets needed verification; the form block needed Gravity Forms wiring).

 4. Post-review round — principal comments, then launch.
 After agency-side review the principal raised a discrete set of comments on the draft.
-Those comments were implemented in a tracked follow-on issue (“Implement Linda’s Comment & Launch Page”) and the page was published live behind the agency’s final sign-off.
+We implemented those comments in a tracked follow-on issue and published the page live behind the agency’s final sign-off.
 A further round of QA across three developers verified the live-launch state.

 The real tension was the page-builder conflict: applying the new Elementor Pro global header and footer site-wide suppressed WPBakery styles and briefly took the live site down.
-A backup was restored immediately, the conflict was resolved in isolation, and propagation ran again — cleanly.
+We restored a backup immediately, resolved the conflict in isolation, and ran propagation again — cleanly.
 Because the new homepage was never in draft limbo on a half-up site, the incident resolved before the agency saw it.

 Operational Integrity at handoff

-QA before handoff caught that the new homepage draft had been accidentally published — against the explicit brief requirement to keep the page in WordPress draft and closed to indexing — and the page was immediately reverted to draft status before the agency review; the Trustindex reviews widget had also broken the page layout during build and was fixed in the same QA pass.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA before handoff caught that the new homepage draft had been accidentally published — against the explicit brief requirement to keep the page in WordPress draft and closed to indexing — so we immediately reverted the page to draft status before the agency review.
+The Trustindex reviews widget had also broken the page layout during build, which we fixed in the same QA pass.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the zero-open-issues bar before handoff.
+After handoff the agency ran its own QA.
+We closed what it surfaced before sign-off.

 Results